Puli dog: Activities

-Pulis are intelligent, agile dogs.
-Despite their bulky appearance and very thick coat, they are very fast, agile, and able to change directions instantly and are obedient enough to train for athletic competition.
-They are devoted and form close bonds with their owners.
+Despite their bulky appearance and very thick coat, Pulis are very fast, agile, and able to change directions rapidly.
+They are obedient enough to train for athletic competition.
+Pulis are devoted and form close bonds with their owners.

-The breed is intelligent and can do well in obedience training if begun early.
 Traditionally, the Puli dog breed was used as a herding dog and sometimes even as a livestock guarding dog, as well.
 They make very good guard dogs, since they are very protective of their masters and territory.
 The Puli is sensitive, fun-loving, courageous, but also, at times, tough and headstrong.

 They are loyal to their owners and wary of strangers.
 They are highly active and keep a playful, puppy-like behavior their entire lives.
 They need a lot of exercise and free space, preferably outdoors.
 They can be trained and housebroken, but Pulis are generally not very well suited as city or indoor pets.
 When restricted to closed spaces for long periods of times, they grow restless and may develop unwanted personality traits, such as becoming hyperactive or, instead, increasingly aloof and lazy.

-As a working dog, the Puli is very obedient, focused and determined when assigned a task.
+As a working dog, the Puli is focused and determined when assigned a task.
 Some of them are used as police dogs.
 As a livestock guarding dog, they are fiercely protective of their territory and flock, and, despite their relatively small size, will fearlessly try to scare and drive any intruder away; however, they very rarely inflict any real injuries.

-As a family dog, they make good security dogs and faithful family guardians.
-They can be very friendly and playful, even in old age.
-They regard their family as their flock, and will keep their distance until they are sure a stranger is not a threat.
-When annoyed, they may attack without warning, so a considerable distance may be advisable for strangers.
-They can be extremely independent and obstinate, and only accept strong-willed individuals as master.

 Pulis can compete in dog agility trials, obedience, Rally obedience, showmanship, flyball, tracking, and herding events.
 Herding instincts and trainability can be measured at noncompetitive herding tests.
 Pulis exhibiting basic herding instincts can be trained to compete in herding trials.